Yandex Cloud

 • Connecting to a storage

 Object Storage is an S3-compatiable object storage based on Yandex Object Storage.
-It can hold data of any format.
-To operate the storage, use tools supporting the S3 API.
+You can use it for data in any format.
+To work with the storage, use tools that support the S3 API.

 Main featuresMain features

-• S3 API compatibility: use any tools and SDKs that support S3.
+• S3 API-compatibility: you can use it with any tools and SDKs that support S3.

 • Integration with Identity and Access Management for access management.